 For your convenience, this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases and I may earn a small commission at no cost to you.

 More Hands-On Teaching Ideas

-If you are looking for more hands-on lessons and learning activities, below is a collection of my most popular and favorite activities.
+If you are looking for more hands-on lessons and learning activities, and enjoyed the paper mache art ideas above, below is a collection of my most popular and favorite activities.
 From escape rooms and science experiments to more arts and crafts, there is lots to keep kids busy, learning and having fun.